ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

       High-Performance Computing.

    HPC-Stack
       The `HPC-Stack <https://github.com/NOAA-EMC/hpc-stack>`__ is a repository that provides a unified, shell script-based build system for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework.
+View the HPC-Stack documentation :doc:`here <hpc-stack:index>`.

    HPSS
       High Performance Storage System (HPSS).